 Get your Student ID card and parking permit.
 Visit the Campus ID Office in Duffy Hall, Room 63, to get both your ID and permit.
 Note: You must have your ID before you can pick up your laptop!

 Schedule an appointment to pick up your laptop by calling (973) 313-6181.
 To pick up your laptop, you'll need to bring your ID card, your advanced standing and you must be registered for classes as a full-time student.
 Your laptop will be loaded with wireless connectivity and professional-level software, and when you graduate, it is yours to keep.

-- Submit your Undergraduate Health Form
+- Submit Health Information

 - Submit your Health Insurance Waiver

 Seton Hall automatically provides a group health insurance plan which is charged to your bill.
 If you already have health insurance and do not want the Seton Hall plan, you must complete the insurance waiver form on PirateNet before the start of classes to avoid automatic enrollment in the Seton Hall plan and a non-refundable charge to your bill.
 The waiver will be available beginning in late-June.

 - Accept Your Financial Aid Awards

 Financial Aid Awards are mailed beginning in February to all students who filed the FAFSA.
 They are sent along with important supplemental information to address many of your questions.
 Also visit our step-by-step video to help you understand your Financial Aid award.
 Students who have received their Financial Aid Awards need to review and accept their awards.

 To accept your awards follow these steps:

 - Login at PirateNet.shu.edu.
 Your login information will be mailed to you in early February if you have paid your tuition deposit.